angus-c/es6-test-runner/README.md

 npm install <your fork of es6-test-runner>
 ```

 When installed it will transpile your `src` code to es5 and drop into into `lib`.
-Users insatlling your module will import `lib.index.js`.
+Users installing your module will import `lib.index.js`.

 ##Testing

 ```
+// single run
 npm test
+// auto-watch
+npm run testc
 ```